chiragsakhuja/lc3tools/docs/CLI.md

 The static library is not directly accessible through the command line but is built alongside the command line tools.
 The name of the static library depends on the platform it is compiled for, but will be similar to `liblc3tools.a`.
 This static library is referred to as "the backend" for this project.
+On \*NIX systems, the static library is in `build/lib` and on Windows it is in `build/Release/lib`.

 The command line tools, [unit tests](TEST.md), and [GUI](GUI.md) use the same static library to perform all tasks, thus guaranteeing consistent behavior.
 These components are all referred to as "frontends" for this project.
 Other frontends can also be created by utilizing the API provided by the static library.
 For more details on the API, see the [API document](API.md).

 ## Debugging
 The command line tools offer significantly more debugging features than the GUI